-If you have any questions about life at our University in general, call into or contact the Student Advice Hub on either campus to speak to our Student Experience Team.
-This team, consisting of recent graduates and permanent staff, are available to support you throughout your time here.
+If you have any questions about life at University, call into our Student Services Centre at either campus or contact Student Advice directly.
+This team, consisting of trained officers and advisers are available to support you throughout your time here.
 They will make sure you have access to and are aware of the support, specialist services, and opportunities our University provides.
-There is a Student Advice Hub on the ground floor of the Rose Bowl at City Campus and one in Campus Central at Headingley.
-You can also find the team in the Gateway in the Leslie Silver Building at City Campus.
-Email enquiries may be directed to studentadvicehub@leedsbeckett.ac.uk.
+They also work on a wide range of projects throughout the year all designed to enhance your student experience and ensure you make the most of your time with us.
+Student Advice are located in the Student Services Centre in the Leslie Silver Building at City